POLS 4400/5400: Politics of Developing Areas

 I take plagiarism and academic honesty quite seriously.
 Papers found to contain plagiarism will at a minimum receive a failing grade, and I reserve the right to extend additional consequences (including failure of the course or referral to the University’s Academic Conduct mechanisms) as I see fit.
 Please see the OU Student Code of Conduct for more information.

-Students who require disability accommodations are welcome to meet with me privately, so that you may provide me with your Letter of Notification (specifying the accommodations for which you are eligible), and so we may discuss how we will implement them.
-If you are not yet registered as a student with a disability, please contact the Office of Disability Services at 740-593-2620 or visit the office in 348 Baker University Center.
+Students who require accessibility accommodations are welcome to meet with me privately, so that you may provide me with your Letter of Notification (specifying the accommodations for which you are eligible), and so we may discuss how we will implement them.
+If you are not yet registered, please contact the Office of Student Accessibility Services at 740-593-2620 or visit the office in 348 Baker University Center.
 Many accommodations require advance scheduling on my part, and cannot be organized with only a few days’ notice.
 It is your responsibility to contact me early in the semester so that I may make the necessary arrangements.